awsdocs/amazon-ec2-user-guide/doc_source/instance-purchasing-options.md

 1. On the **Description** tab, find **Lifecycle**\.
 If the value is `spot`, the instance is a Spot Instance\.
 If the value is `scheduled`, the instance is a Scheduled Instance\.
 If the value is `normal`, the instance is either an On\-Demand Instance or a Reserved Instance\.

 1. \(Optional\) If you have purchased a Reserved Instance and want to verify that it is being applied, you can check the usage reports for Amazon EC2\.
-For more information, see [Amazon EC2 Usage Reports](usage-reports.md)\.
+For more information, see [Amazon EC2 usage reports](usage-reports.md)\.

 **To determine the instance lifecycle using the AWS CLI**
 Use the following [describe\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-instances.html) command: